opensvc/docs.opensvc.com/source/compliance.objects.linux.mpath.rst

           - ">="
           - "<"
           - "<="
-        Help: The comparison operator to use to check the parameter value.
+        Help: The comparison operator to use to check the parameter current value.
       -
         Id: value
         Label: Value